Real1tyy/Prisma-Calendar/docs-site/docs/features/filtering.md

 **Note**: The category property name is configurable in Settings → Properties → "Category property" (default: `Category`).

+## Highlight Events With Category

+The **"Highlight events with category"** command opens a modal that lets you select a specific category and temporarily highlights all events assigned to that category.
+This makes it easy to visually identify events belonging to a particular category across your calendar.

+**How to use:**
+- **Command**: Open command palette (Ctrl/Cmd+P) and search for "Highlight events with category"
+- **Modal**: A dropdown modal appears with all available categories from your events
+- **Selection**: Choose a category from the dropdown and click "Highlight" (or press Enter)
+- **Duration**: Events with the selected category are highlighted for 10 seconds
+- **Visual feedback**: Events with the selected category are visually highlighted in the calendar view
+- **Auto-close**: The modal automatically closes after highlighting

+**Features:**
+- Shows all unique categories found in your events
+- Displays "No categories found" if no events have categories assigned
+- Only one highlight can be active at a time (triggering a new highlight replaces the previous one)

+**Note**: The category property name is configurable in Settings → Properties → "Category property" (default: `Category`).

 ## How Filters Work Together

 All active filters are **combined with AND logic**.
 An event must pass all active filters to be displayed: